rstefanetti/AL-Code-Samples-Education/CodingRules.md

 # Line length
 In general, there is no restriction on line length, but lengthy lines can make the code unreadable.
 We recommend that you keep your code easily scannable and readable.

-# Object naming
-Object names are prefixed.
-They start with the feature/group name, followed by the logical name as in these two examples:
-Intrastat extension validation codeunit for Denmark codeunit 123 "IntrastatDK Validation"

 # File structure
 Inside an .al code file, the structure for all objects must follow the sequence below:

 Properties
-Object-specific constructs such as:
+Object-specific constructs such as
 Table fields
 Page layout
 Actions
+Triggers
 Global variables
-Labels (old Text Constants)
+Labels
 Global variables
 Methods